Lottery: Outcomes for big winners

 A study by the National Bureau of Economic Research found that people in Sweden who won large sums of money from the lottery tended to retain their wealth over a period of 10 years, often kept their jobs but took more vacation, and maintained or increased their happiness and mental health.
 The same study states that the common anecdote that "70% of people who receive a large influx of money will lose it within a few years" is false, and is falsely attributed to the National Endowment for Financial Education (NEFE).
 NEFE released a statement disassociating themselves from the claim.

-Time Magazine mentions a "curse of the lottery".
-Financial consultant Don McNay provides anecdotes supporting this claim in his book, Life Lessons from the Lottery.